mmiv-center/MMIVActivities/Template/README.md

 ### Build system

 In order to create the PDF document you can use the Makefile provided in this folder.
-The project depends on pdflatex so you need to have such a system installed on your computer before you can generate a new version of the PDF.
+The project depends on pdflatex and python3, so you need to have such software installed on your computer before you can generate a new version of the PDF.

 Submit new text artifacts using the provided examples in the Events, Software, Dissertations, and Projects folders.